 Where to Eat Breakfast in the French Quarter

 Deep-fried everything topped with cream sauce — if that sounds like the stuff you’ve been eating in New Orleans, you aren’t alone.
 Louisiana cuisine can land heavy, which is why a healthy breakfast can be such a refreshing way to start your day.
-Cafe Conti (830 Conti St.), located in the Prince Conti Hotel, offers the best of both worlds — hearty Southern fare like breakfast po-boys and boys, as well as lighter fare including fruit salads and crepes.
+Cafe Conti (830 Conti St.), located in the Prince Conti Hotel, offers the best of both worlds — hearty Southern fare like po-boys and Cuban sandwiches, as well as lighter fare including fruit salads and crepes.

 Brennan’s (417 Royal St.) is a bastion of Creole dining that’s been known for indulgent Creole breakfasts since 1946.
-A recent renovation brings a touch of modernity to the grand dame, as does James Beard award-nominated Chef Slade Rushing.
 Seafood gumbo, eggs Benedict, duck Andouille, buttermilk biscuits, served along with the classic eye-opener cocktails.
-You’ve never had a breakfast this luxurious or service this attentive.
+You’ve never had breakfast this luxurious or service this attentive.
 There’s also a two-course, prix fixe breakfast option for those who want to indulge just a tiny bit less.

 Stepping into this pastel jewel-box of a cafe is like stepping into a 19th-century ice cream shop (probably because that was the building’s original use).
-Grab a cup of coffee and a fresh-baked almond croissant for the best pastry outside of Paris, and enjoy both in Croissant d’Or’s (617 Ursulines Ave.) petite courtyard, populated by fountains, plants and sparrows swooping in to peck up crumbs.
-Those with larger appetites may opt for something heartier, like the huge ham and cheese baguettes or a spinach quiche.
-It’s really hard to go wrong when the ambience is this charming and everything displayed in the gleaming case so delicious.
+Grab a cup of coffee and a fresh-baked almond croissant for the best pastry outside of Paris, and enjoy both in Croissant d’Or’s (617 Ursulines Ave.) petite courtyard, populated by fountains, plants, and sparrows swooping in to peck up crumbs.
+Those with larger appetites may opt for something heartier, like the huge ham and cheese baguettes or spinach quiche.
+It’s really hard to go wrong when the ambiance is this charming and everything displayed in the gleaming case so delicious.